 2. To the owners of property for which approval is being considered, and the applicant if the applicant is

-different than the property owner, by mail or personal delivery
+different than the property owner, by mail or personal delivery.

 3. To all persons to whom real property is assessed within 300 feet of the boundary of the project subject to